Published: February 2020 | Updated: October 2022

 - Help regain system balance after taking antibiotics

-Fullbucket’s formula starts with Saccharomyces boulardii, which is the most peer-reviewed and clinically researched probiotic in the world, and for good reason: this particular strain fights pathogens and bad microbes and is hands-down the safest and most effective form of probiotic because it does not colonize (or take over) in your dog’s gut.
+Fullbucket’s formula starts with Saccharomyces boulardii, which is the most peer-reviewed and clinically researched probiotic in the world, and for good reason: this particular strain fights pathogens and bad bacteria and is hands-down the safest and most effective form of probiotic because it does not colonize (or take over) in your dog’s gut.

 Our formula also contains prebiotics.
 These guys are what feed the good bacteria and help them repopulate.
 So, while the probiotic is kicking the bad bacteria to the curb, the prebiotics, which use a unique combination of Mannan-Oligosaccharides feed the good gut bacteria and help them do their job more efficiently.

 And finally, we include the digestive enzymes protease, amylase, lipase and cellulase in the right concentrations to ensure your dog can properly digest the food he eats and absorb all of those nutrients.